-Be careful on the way down the other side of the mountain, as the road surface is quite bumpy and there can be sand and rocks on the road.
-Also, there are some roadworks on the portion of the descend, roughly between km 1060 and 1070, so you can except a couple of hundred meters of gravel.
+ATTENTION: Be careful on the way down the other side of the mountain, as the road surface is quite bumpy and there can be sand and rocks on the road.

 Jajce is a wonderful town in central Bosnia, rich of culture, history and natural beauty.
 The town is famous for its beautiful 22-metre high Pliva River waterfall, medieval fortified city, nearby lakes, traditional watermills, fish farming, sports & recreation.